Watson Lake Signpost Forest, The Yukon

 Chicken, Alaska

 After crossing the Top of the World Highway the first settlement you come to is Chicken.
 It has three or four businesses and a Post Office.
 The only obvious trade is tourism and the three competitive businesses are driven to hide the other two from the passing tourist.
-Makes for an interesting environment Winking smile We chose the “original Chicken Café, Saloon, Liquor Store and Gift Shop.
+Makes for an interesting environment We chose the “original Chicken Café, Saloon, Liquor Store and Gift Shop.

 Patrons donate their caps to cover the ceiling of the of the Chicken Saloon.